 The lack of a need for existing hardware is a common rallying point for hosted PBX solutions, but Grasshopper takes this to a new level.
 There’s no provisioning for existing PBX or SIP trunks with Grasshopper, so businesses with these systems won’t find much use for a provider like this.
 Additionally, any hardware that’s used for Grasshopper will have to be pre-existing.
 Most businesses will have their agents and salespeople utilize personal smartphones.

 If a business wants a complex IVR system that will route their customers to various departments, this business might find Grasshopper somewhat lacking.
-Grasshopper doesn’t allow for complex phone trees of more than a few options.
+Grasshopper doesn’t allow for complex call routing of more than a few options.